SNflows/FLOWSql/README.md

 flowsql -q "SELECT * FROM targets LIMIT 10"
 ```

-The query string is passed to the API as-is, so any SQL the server accepts will work — including joins, aggregates, and PostgreSQL-specific functions.
+The SQL query is passed to the API server, and supports standard SQL including joins, aggregates, and PostgreSQL-specific functions.
 The FLOWS database is PostgreSQL with the [Q3C](https://github.com/segasai/q3c) extension available, so spatial functions such as `q3c_radial_query` and `q3c_dist` can be used in your own queries too.

 `flowsql` distinguishes two kinds of results automatically: